tally-team/tally-frontend/README.md

   - Make sure you have an emulator running (Android Studio > AVD > Select play on a device)
 - `npm run ios`: start ios app
 - `npm run web`: start web app

+## local dev with server

+To run with the server, make sure you have tally-backend setup and running (`npm run start-dev`).
+The server needs to run prior to making API calls.